Why Does RCCB Trip When Lightning Strikes?

 I hope that now you have an idea why the RCCB trips when lightning strikes.

-If you find this information useful, don’t forget to share this article with your family and friends.
+If you feel this information is useful, don’t forget to share this article with your family and friends.

 Also Subscribe to our free newsletter so that you will get regular updates, informational ebooks, and the latest deals& offers directly in your Email.